tompollard/phd_thesis_markdown/README.md

     - Git, for version control.
 2. [Fork the repository](https://github.com/tompollard/phd_thesis_markdown/fork) on Github
 3. Clone the repository onto your local computer (or [download the Zip file](https://github.com/tompollard/phd_thesis_markdown/archive/master.zip)).
-4. Navigate to the directory that contains the Makefile and type "make pdf" at the command line to update the PDF in the output directory.
+4. Navigate to the directory that contains the Makefile and type "make pdf" (or "make html") at the command line to update the PDF (or HTML) in the output directory.
 5. Edit the files in the 'source' directory, then goto step 4.

 ## What else do I need to know?